chankeypathak/anglerfish/README.md

 `check_folder(folder_to_check: str)`

-**Description:** Checks a working folder from `folder_to_check` argument for everything that can go wrong, including no Read Permissions, that the folder does not exists, and no space left on it, returns Boolean.
+**Description:** Checks a working folder from `folder_to_check` argument for everything that can go wrong, like no Read Permissions, that the folder does not exists, and no space left on it, etc etc. Returns Boolean.

 **Arguments:** `folder_to_check` path of the folder to check, string type.